turingschool/backend-curriculum-site/module1/lessons/intro_to_git.md

 ```

 When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.
 You may enter a secure passphrase if you'd like, but it's not necessary.
-To move ahead, continue pressing "enter".
+To move athead, continue pressing "Enter".

 -   Add this new key to your system by running: